beala/lamark/README.md

 #Introduction
-LaMark is a tool for embedding LaTeX equations in Markdown files.
+LaMark is a tool for embedding LaTeX in Markdown files.
 It is designed as a companion to Markdown blogging platforms such as Octopress and Jekyll.

 Here is an example of a LaMark file: https://github.com/beala/lamark/blob/master/lamark/test/functional/demo.lm